-Edward Sharp created one of the largest toffee manufacturers in the world.
+Edward Sharp & Sons was the largest toffee manufacturer in the world.

 Sharp established a grocery business on Week Street, Maidstone.
 His wife began to make homemade sweets, principally toffee and nougat, which Sharp sold in his shop from 1878.

-The confectionery sideline was to prosper, and Sharp had divested his grocery business by 1898 and established a dedicated factory in a former roller skating rink on Sandling Road, Maidstone.
+The confectionery sideline was to prosper, and Sharp divested his grocery business in 1898 and established a dedicated toffee factory in a former roller skating rink on Sandling Road, Maidstone.

-From the turn of the century, Kreemy Toffee secured the business a nationwide reputation.
 A new factory, the Kreemy Works, was established at St Peter’s Street, Maidstone, from 1912.
 Increased capacity allowed Edward Sharp to begin to distribute Kreemy Toffee nationwide.

 Sharp’s sons Herbert Edward Sharp (1879 – 1936) and Wilfred James Sharp (1880 – 1945) became joint-managing directors of the company.

-Employees could consume as much confectionery as they could eat on the premises, but were not permitted to take produce home.
+Employees were allowed to consume as much confectionery as they could eat on the premises, but were not permitted to take produce home.

 Trebor Sharp was acquired by Cadbury in 1989.

-The Maidstone factory was closed as part of an efficiency drive, with the loss of over 300 jobs in 2000.
+The Maidstone factory was closed as part of an efficiency drive in 2000, with the loss of over 300 jobs.
 The factory had produced Softmints, toffee and fudge.
-Production was relocated to Chesterfield and Sheffield.
-The factory was demolished to make way for housing in 2002.
+Manufacturing was relocated to Chesterfield and Sheffield.
+The factory was demolished and replaced by housing in 2002.

-The brand was relaunched as Sharps of York in 2004.
-The Sharps brand was acquired by Tangerine Confectionery in 2008.
-The Sharps brand had been quietly dropped by 2016.
+The brand was relaunched as Sharps of York from 2004.
+The Sharps brand was acquired by Tangerine Confectionery in 2008 and products were rebranded under the Taveners name.